 Millions of years of geologic activity made Nevada—much of which was once a sea floor—the perfect stomping grounds for mining gold and other precious minerals, while also forming distinctive fossils and countless crowdless Nevada rockhounding sites, loaded with unimaginable diversity.
 That combined with millions of acres of unfenced public land access makes for next to perfect conditions in this rockhounders paradise.

-Nevada is a turquoise mining mecca—so much of it in fact, that Nevada has more turquoise mines than any other state.
-Sink your pickaxe into more than 120 turquoise mines across the state— many of which possess those prized Royston blues that even inspired Tiffany and Co.’s signature hue.
+The Silver State is a turquoise mining mecca.
+In fact, Nevada has more turquoise mines than any other state, and the prized Royston blues found here even inspired Tiffany & Co.’s signature hue.
 For one of the best places to rockhound Nevada, head straight to the source at the Otteson Brothers Turquoise Mine Tours in Tonopah.

 Other prized Nevada rockhounding locations can be found right outside Ely, and have a thing or two to do with natural garnets.
 When prospectors first came to Nevada, they kept turning up red gemstones in the mountains spanning from Ely to Elko.
 Though originally assumed to be rubies—hence naming the area’s iconic range the Ruby Mountains—turns out they’re garnets, and pretty sizable ones at that.
 Local and visiting geologists and rockhounds head to Garnet Hill for sizable garnets that can be found laying right on top of the ground, lodged in matrix, or buried in large deposits beneath the ground.